 Unfortunately, Malcy, who was like a small tank, merrily ignored all of Sally's attempts to control him and thrust his head down to eat so suddenly and strongly that it pulled Sally over his head and she tumbled to the floor, completely destroying what was left of the children’s entry for the competition.

 After a moment of shocked silence, the children began to cry and fond parents began telling Sally off in a very restrained and polite way that only very middle-class people are capable of doing.
-This was too much for Jack who began shaking with the biggest belly-laughter, so much so that she lost her balance and bizarrely managed to fall off sideways into somebody else’s display - a beautiful rainbow of flowers with the word “WELCOME” spelled out in fragrant Dianthus Pinks.
-Buddy copied Malcy and began to snatch mouthfuls of flowers, as if he’d been starved of food for years, until all that was left was “OME”.
+This was too much for Jack who began shaking with the biggest belly-laughter, so much so that she lost her balance and bizarrely managed to fall off sideways into somebody else’s display - a beautiful rainbow of flowers with the word “WELCOME” spelled out in wild oats.
+Buddy copied Malcy and began to snatch mouthfuls of oats, as if he’d been starved of food for years, until all that was left was “OME”.